Topasm/openpi/docs/hierarchical_vla.md

 - Semantic: Captures "what was done" not "how it looked"
 - Long-term: Remembers 10-15 skills vs 3-5 frames

-## Note on MoE Files

-The codebase contains MoE (Mixture of Experts) related files that are NOT used by the hierarchical VLA implementation.
-These can be ignored:
-- `src/openpi/models/pi0_moe.py` - Not used
-- `src/openpi/models/moe.py` - Not used
-- `src/openpi/models/gemma_moe.py` - Not used
-- Configs: `pi0_b1k_moe`, `pi0_b1k_dual_head` - Different approach

-The hierarchical VLA uses skill prediction (language modeling), not expert routing.

 ## Related Files